WillyGauvin/WillyGauvin.github.io/_pages/Games/3DGolf.md

 # Summary of Contributions:

 I learned to create a lighting shader.
-This shader is able to calculate specular and diffuse reflections as well as attenuation all based on the position of the camera in scene.
+This shader is able to calculate **specular** (relfection off a smooth surface, like a mirror) and **diffuse** reflections (when light reflects off a rough surface and shines in all directions, like a reflector on the back of a bicycle) as well as **attenuation** (light fades the further it is from the source) all based on the position of the camera in scene.

-{% include gallery id = "Contributions" %}
+{% include feature_row id = "Contributions" %}